For all media enquiries please contact email@example.com

 The main symptom of PH is breathlessness.
 This is the symptom that people will normally notice first.
 Other symptoms may include chronic fatigue, dizziness, feeling faint, swelling of the feet or ankles, and chest pain (particularly during exercise).

-Around 7,000 people are currently diagnosed with PH in the UK – awareness of the condition has improved in the last 15 years, however it is still a rare condition and it is not known how many cases go undiagnosed.
-PH can take two and half years to diagnose and is often mistaken for conditions such as asthma at first.
+Awareness of the condition has improved in the last 15 years, however it is still a rare condition and it is not known how many cases go undiagnosed.
+PH can take a long time to diagnose and is often mistaken for conditions such as asthma at first.

 There is no cure for PH.
 There are, however, a range of treatments to manage the chronic condition available through NHS specialist centres; and life expectancy for those with the condition is six to seven years.
 A double lung and heart transplant is a treatment option for many with the condition.

 Patients with CTEPH may undergo a pulmonary endarterectomy, an operation to clear the pulmonary arteries of clots and scar tissue.

 There are nine specialist PH centres in the UK and Ireland:

 PHA UK provides information, support and advice to people with pulmonary hypertension.
 The charity has over 4,500 members and helps to fund thousands of pounds worth of research, health education initiatives, projects and events to promote better understanding, diagnosis and treatment of the disease and raise awareness of the condition.